mikeysklar/bubby/README.md

-Pocket Chording Left Hand Keyboard
+Pocket Chording Keyboard

-A compact pocket keyboard for taking notes that can also be used as a USB keyboard.
-This a simple sturdy design every day carry design.
-Some frill, mostly function.
+BUBBY is a compact pocket keyboard for taking notes that can also be used for USB input and storage.
+This a simple sturdy every day carry design.
+Some frills, mostly function.

 ![Screenshot](pics/hands-on.jpeg)